method5/plsql_lexer/README.md

 	create or replace type token is object
 	(
 		type                varchar2(4000), --String to represent token type.
-See the constants in TOKENIZER. value               clob,           --The text of the token. line_number         number,         --The line number the token starts at - useful for printing warning and error information. column_number       number,         --The column number the token starts at - useful for printing warning and error information.
+See the constants in PLSQL_LEXER. value               clob,           --The text of the token. line_number         number,         --The line number the token starts at - useful for printing warning and error information. column_number       number,         --The column number the token starts at - useful for printing warning and error information.